AnjanC0des/Notes/LearnToLearn.md

 * When we are invested in the activity because we find it **intresting or we gain some reward out of it**, it becomes more **easy to enter the flow state**.
 Through practice we can effortlessly enter it and this makes us tremendously productive.
 * To keep the efficiency high it is beneficial to disenegage the thought pedal from time to time.
 This way you extend the duration of flow and also make your brain more acquainted with the thought process while you do it making it easier to do.
 * This technique is essentially the application of the **Pomodoro technique**.
-* Pomodoro Technique is a technique where we focus intensly on a task for say 25 min and disengage for 5 mins and re-engage.
+* Pomodoro Technique is a technique where we focus intensly on a task for say 25 min and disengage for 5 mins and then re-engage.
 This makes us more efficient.
 * If we begin to feel our attention wavering or we feel unintrested in a task, we can just think that we have just started doing the task and this makes us continue on our work.
 * We should block all distractions during flow.
 * With practice entering flow will become effortless and we will be able to be engaged in tasks for longer and more efficiency.